ZaheerUdDeen/gabriel-user-profile-service/README.md

 favor of running a mountain goats farm with his newly wedded wife.
 A lot of changes for the good for Gabriel, but we still have to deliver the project on time without his valuable contributions.

+'As I took charge of the project, being closer to the tibet region, I can really connect with Gabriel journey & how far & disconnect he will be.
+With a lot best wishes to his spiritual journey, I  felt a deep emotional connection to his pursuit of happiness and fulfillment, and understood that his decision to follow his heart was not one made lightly.
+I was highly motivated to deliver the project on time and to the highest possible quality so that Gabriel could focus on enjoying his new journey without any worries'.

 ## Project domain

 The idea of the User Profile API is to accept commands from various sources and update the user profile according to them.
 The user profile